5 awesome fashion marketing campaigns examples: get red-carpet ready!

 This is what digital media Enfemenino did with advertiser Zalando on their fashion marketing campaign called “Find out what kind of girl you are according to your look and earn a special discount on Zalando!”, for instance.
 Grazia also chose to work with this format (sponsored by shoe brand Sorel):

 Pro tip: Add a promo code to the exit screen in order to encourage participants to make a purchase at the end of the test.
 Some people might not be ready to buy immediately though.
-That’s when you should take advantage of the data collected to retarget people later on with newsletters or Facebook ads (think of Custom and Lookalike Audiences).
+That’s when you should take advantage of the data collected to retarget people later on with newsletters or Facebook ads.

 You can also use branching in your personality test to make a gift guide based on your products.
 This kind of campaign works very well during holidays, as you can then capture attention when buyers are more aware ?